 Tragically, Frankfurther took her own life aged just 29, which makes her large body of work all the more impressive.
 Sarah MacDougall sums up her contribution to the art world: ‘Upon her death Frankfurther left not only a collection comprising over 200 paintings, a handful of etchings and numerous drawings, but a portrait of the decade of austerity through which she lived and of the people of the old and new communities who inhabited it.
 Her instinctive sympathy for workers, immigrants and other people on the margins was probably due at least in part to her own experience as a German-Jewish exile and an outsider, but also allowed her a remarkable insight into their inner lives, in which she revealed herself to be above all an artist of "vision and compassion".'

 Ben Uri Gallery and Museum’s new site gives us all amazing access to the works of this underrepresented artist: examine, explore and immerse yourself in the East End of times gone by.

 Molly Tresadern, Art UK Content Creator and Marketer

-‘Selected Works by Eva Frankfurther’ is on at Ben Uri Gallery and Museum, Upper Gallery, 29th March–18th June.
+‘Selected Works by Eva Frankfurther’ was on at Ben Uri Gallery and Museum, Upper Gallery, 29th March – 18th June 2017.

-‘The Lives of Others’ explores artworks and archival material by an array of both celebrated and lesser-known German-born refugee artists and is on at Ben Uri Gallery and Museum, Lower Galleries, 29th March–4th June.
+‘The Lives of Others’ explores artworks and archival material by an array of both celebrated and lesser-known German-born refugee artists and was on at Ben Uri Gallery & Museum, Lower Galleries, 29th March – 4th June 2017.